upenn-libraries/solr-compressed-string-dv/README.md

 with [`docValues=true`](https://lucene.apache.org/solr/guide/8_5/exporting-result-sets.html#field-requirements).
-For the common case where it is desirable to publish/export full source metadata, this presents a problem when source metadata exceeds 32766 bytes (the maximum supported size for Solr's `StrField` field type).
-A common workaround for this situation in the non-export case is to use `TextField`, which is unlimited in size;
+For the common case where it is desirable to publish/export full source metadata, this presents a problem when source metadata exceeds 32766 bytes (the maximum supported size for docValues or indexed terms over Solr's `StrField` field type).
-but `TextField` does not support docValues, and is thus not appropriate for the export use case.

 This custom fieldType extends `StrField` with support for deflate compression with optional (highly recommended) "dictionary" file.
 The initial POC, used with MARCXML